-In fence construction, use traditional forms: picket fences are appropriate, as are plain board fences (vertical boards nailed side by side on parallel stringers).
+In fence construction, use traditional forms: picket fences are appropriate, as are plain board fences (vertical boards nailed side by side on parallel stringers, or horizontal boards stacked vertically on parallel stringers).
 For side yards, traditional loop-top wire fencing is both available and appropriate, as is simple iron fencing in historic designs.

 Wood fences should be painted or stained with an opaque stain compatible with the house's colors and should not be left to weather.

 Outside areas used for the storage of equipment and materials, dumpsters, other trash receptacles, and utility boxes/HVAC units should be screened from street view using appropriate fencing, walls, and/or evergreen landscaping materials.